threatexpert/goncpage/README_en.md

 - 🔁 **Automated NAT Traversal**: Use `-p2p` to automatically perform TCP/UDP NAT traversal and establish peer-to-peer connections without manual configuration, relying on public STUN and MQTT services for address exchange.
 - 🚀 **Reliable UDP Transmission**: Integrated with the KCP protocol, ensuring reliable communication over UDP when TCP cannot traverse NAT.
-- 🔒 **End-to-End Encrypted Authentication**: Supports TLS for TCP and DTLS for UDP with mutual authentication based on a shared password.
+- 🔒 **End-to-End Encrypted Authentication**: Supports TLS for TCP and DTLS for UDP with mutual authentication based on a shared passphrase.
 - 🧩 **Embeddable Service Program**: Use `-exec` to run the tool as a sub-service, supporting scenarios like traffic forwarding, Socks5 proxy, and HTTP file service with multiplexing capabilities.
 - 🖥️ **Pseudo-Terminal Support**: Combined with `-exec` and `-pty`, it provides a pseudo-terminal environment for interactive programs like `/bin/sh`, enhancing shell control (supports TAB, Ctrl+C, etc.).
 - 💻 **Raw Input Mode**: Enables console `raw` mode with `-pty`, offering a native terminal-like experience when accessing a shell.